Fx-Professional-Services/HorizonDocs/Horizon User Guide/01 Start Using Horizon/Start Using Horizon.md

 ---
 ### **9 My Tasks**

-Select this menu to access your project management files.
+Select this menu to access the tasks assigned to you.

 💡 **Tip**: To return to the Main Menu from Horizon Project Management, click the Main Menu navigation button.